 The Functions of Small RNAs in Fertility, Inheritance, & Development

-How small RNAs are packaged into mature sperm?
+How are small RNAs packaged into mature sperm?

-How RNAs transmitted during fertilization are able to regulate early embryonic gene expression and development?
+How are RNAs transmitted during fertilization able to regulate early embryonic gene expression and development?

-How this regulation can alter developmental programs to produce a non-genetically inherited phenotype?
+How can this regulation alter developmental programs to produce a non-genetically inherited phenotype?